Friday, September 6, 2024

 I chose Highway 1 for the drive back, branched north on the Stony Trail ring road in west Calgary, and found myself in the wilds of suburban Airdrie before wending my way back to Highway 2, where I preceded to Olds.
 (Stony Trail was not quite complete at the time).

 Then, on Tuesday September 1, I went into the church office for the first time to meet the secretary Charlene Cutler.
-On Thursday September 3, I drove with my . . . from Crossfield United Church to SSUC in Edmonton, where I met, among other people, Jeff Rock, who was one of the about 15 interns spending eight months in Alberta that fall and winter (Jeff at McClure United in Edmonton).
+On Thursday September 3, I drove with a member of my educational team from Crossfield United Church to SSUC in Edmonton, where I met, among other people, Jeff Rock, who was one of the about 15 interns spending eight months in Alberta that fall and winter (Jeff was at McClure United in Edmonton).
 I also met Rev. Fran Hare from Gaetz Memorial United Church in Red Deer, my educational supervisor.

 But all that will have to wait, I guess.
 For this reason, I am also not sharing this blog on social media.
 So, instead of 10 readers, it may only get one or two!
 Who knows.]